-In 2006, the legislature directed the SBE to revise the definition of the purpose and expectations of a public high school diploma.
-In 2010, after extensive committee work, stakeholder input, and research the SBE approved (but did not implement) the 24 credit Career- and College-Ready Graduation Requirements.
-The graduation requirements for the class of 2016 are a step toward the Career and College Ready Graduation Requirements, but include only changes that have no state fiscal impact.
+In 2006, the Legislature directed the SBE to revise the definition of the purpose and expectations of a public high school diploma.
+In 2010, after extensive committee work, stakeholder input, and research the SBE adopted by resolution (but did not implement) 24 credit Career- and College-Ready Graduation Requirements.
+RCW 28A.230.090 provides that changes in graduation requirements having a fiscal impact on school districts may be implemented only after funding and authorization by the Legislature.
+In 2012, graduation requirement rules (WAC 180-51-067) were adopted by the SBE for the Class of 2016 and beyond, which included only changes that have no state fiscal impact.

-Graduation Requirements for the Class of 2016 and Beyond
+Graduation Requirements for the Classes of 2016 - 2018

-The Board adopted graduation requirements for the Class of 2016 and beyond at its November 2011 meeting, creating WAC 180-51-067.This rule requires students to earn 20 credits, and includes the changes, described below, from WAC 180-51-066 (requirements for students in the graduating classes of 2013-2015).
+The Board adopted graduation requirements for the Classes of 2016-2018 at its November 2011 meeting, creating WAC 180-51-067.This rule requires students to earn 20 credits, and including 4 credits of English and 3 credits of social studies.

 Frequently Asked Questions